 A trip to National Parks enables you to explore stunning greenery & landscapes.
 The icing on the cake is sighting a few wild animals.
-There is an opportunity for the enthusiasts to find a variety of birds & butterflies in their natural habitats.
+There is an opportunity for enthusiasts to find a variety of birds & butterflies in their natural habitats.
 Sharing some of the bird photography we did at Satpura National Park, Madhya Pradesh.
 Images captured during various safaris and birding trails on foot.

-Birds in flight at Satpura National Park.
+Birds in flight at Satpura National Park

-While it is not easy to photograph the birds in flight, we could manage to capture few of them.
+While it is not easy to photograph the birds in flight, we could manage to capture a few of them.

-Bird Photography in Natural Habitat.
+Bird Photography in Natural Habitat

 The Yellow-footed Green pigeon and the Savanna nightjar birds were our first sightings.
 It is always different to see them on screen and live before your eyes.
-Once you see them in jungle, they become a part of your memories.
+Once you see them in the jungle, they become a part of your memories.

-Bird Photography at Night.
+Bird Photography at Night

 There are many birds waiting to be discovered in these national parks.
 Keep an eye out for the beautiful birds when you are chasing the big wild animals in the national parks.